-Human factors account for approximately 80% of all accidents.
-The principal aim of this course is to reduce the risk of accidents at sea with focus on casualty prevention and human error, but also increasing operational uptime and utilizing redundancy.
+The purpose of this course is to reduce the risk of accidents at sea.
+We focus on casualty prevention and human error, but also on increasing operational uptime and daily efficiency.

-We put focus on and in some extend train the officers to handle dynamically escalating situations in a simulator emphasizing the need to apply this learning in real life situations.
-The participants are provided with tools to improve teamwork, communication, decision-making and resource management.
+In a simulator we train the officers in handling dynamically escalating situations emphasising the need to apply the learning in real life situations.
+The participants are provided with tools to improve teamwork, leadership, communication, decision-making and resource management.

 See full course description >

 - Human factor theory and human limitations

 - Resource management and decision making

 - Cultural awareness

 The course is conducted with 2 days theoretical presentations and 1 day supervised training in a Full Mission Engine Room Simulator to backup/illustrate theory and make it easily transferable to daily operations.

 On completion of this course the participant will be able to demonstrate sufficient knowledge of resource management, leadership and teamwork to fulfil the requirements of STCW 2010, Sections A-III/1 and A-III/2.

 - Working knowledge of shipboard personnel management, including human error, cross cultural awareness, situational awareness, complacency and teamwork.